Should you tell your customers you have an AI chatbot?

 The opportunity for brand tone of voice

-The rise of generative AI chatbots has allowed brands to create bots that match their tone of voice.
+The rise of generative AI chatbots has allowed brands to create bots with creative bot names that match their tone of voice.
+AI tools can assist in brainstorming catchy chatbot names, tailored to specific criteria such as the brand tone and purpose.
 If you are a brand with a strong identity and trying to communicate that to your customers this is a great way to start that.

 You can prompt your bot to be formal, or you can make it playful and use lots of emojis.
 Because of generative AI the actual responses can be different each time, allowing you to make the whole experience a strong part of the experience.